VocTech Seed 2019 call is open for applications from 15 January to 08 February (17:00).

 If your organisation is not a charity:

 Ufi funds projects involving charities, private companies, community interest companies and other not for profit organisations.
-As a charity itself, Ufi must ensure that any grant given to any organisation that is not a charity demonstrates public benefit.
+As a charity itself, Ufi must ensure that any grant given to any organisation that is not also a charity demonstrates public benefit.

 To help you understand what Ufi is likely to fund, here are some sources of further information and guidance.